 The market for handbags, in particular, is highly competitive.
 Our competitors include not only established companies that are expanding their production and marketing of handbags, but also frequent new entrants to the market.
-We directly compete with wholesalers and direct sellers of branded handbags and accessories, such as Coach, Michael Kors, Nine West, Dooney & Bourke, Kate Spade, Fossil, Brahmin, and Tory Burch.
+We directly compete with wholesalers and direct sellers of branded handbags and accessories.